Danny Hylton

 Daniel Thomas Hylton (born 25 February 1989) is an English former professional footballer who played as a striker.
-He is a first-team coach at Charlton Athletic.
+He is a set piece and first-team coach at Charlton Athletic.

 Career

 Aldershot Town

 Hylton (right) playing for Aldershot Town in 2008.

 Born in Camden, Greater London, Hylton joined Aldershot Town aged 16 in 2005, when he was signed by Terry Brown.
 During the 2007–08 season, Hylton was part of the team which won the Conference Premier title and the Conference League Cup.
 Among his appearances, Hylton played in their first League Cup match, when he came on as a 69th-minute substitute for Marvin Morgan in a 3–1 defeat to Coventry City on 13 August 2008.

 In March 2007, Hylton joined Harlow Town on loan before he sustained an injury on his debut, making one appearance as a result.

 On 6 January 2011, it was reported Hylton had agreed to sign for AFC Wimbledon.
 However, he later signed a one-year contract extension to remain with Aldershot under new manager Dean Holdsworth.